SamuraiDestroy/linuxMac/.github/ISSUE_TEMPLATE/indev-bug-report.md

 ---
-name: Bug Report
+name: Indev Bug Report
-about: Create a report to help us improve
+about: Bug reports for the non-release versions of the script
 title: ''
-labels: bug, indev, stable
+labels: bug, indev
 assignees: ''

 ---